Share to Social Media

 3. Developer of those unsold units in the development

-Who manage the management funds?
+Who manage the maintenance funds?

 JMB is established to be the steward of your property.
-They were being granted the power to collect and control the management fees.
+They were being granted the power to collect and control the maintenance fees.
 However, the funds can only be used for maintaining common property.

 All fees collected from strata owners, occupiers, tenants or developer of the property will be deposited into the maintenance account of sinking fund account under the name of the JMB within three working days of receiving such money.